uvaai/ml2/40 Module 4/30 Interpretable AI/content.md

 * **Model-Agnostic methods:** *5.0, 5.1*

-Cynthia Rudin from Duke Unversity wrote an article advocating a different position, namely to stop using black box models altogether, whenever possible, for any situation where explanations might be needed.
+Cynthia Rudin from Duke University wrote an article advocating a different position, namely to stop using black box models altogether, whenever possible, for any situation where explanations might be needed.
 Read the article linked
 here: